Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 • Compression tested and inspected

-• VIN-matched for perfect compatibility
+• VIN-matched for proper compatibility

 • Warranty coverage (up to 3 years with quality suppliers)